Things to consider about care funding

 Will my savings affect long-term care funding?

 Yes.
-At the moment, if you have savings and assets that are worth more than £23,250 in England, £24,000 in Wales and £26,250 in Scotland, then you'll have to pay for your own care.
+At the moment, if you have savings and assets that are worth more than £23,250 in England, £24,000 for Wales (non-residential care, £30,000 for residential care) and £26,500 in Scotland, then you'll have to pay for your own care.
 The Care Act has recently meant some sweeping changes have been made to the way in which long term care is paid for, so it's worth understanding more about those changes and what they might mean for you.
 You can read more about these changes – including the new cap on care cost contributions (effective April 2020) – in our Care Act section of the website.